4 Basic Functions of Management – Complete Manual for Managers

 - Rules– These standing plans demonstrate the situations in which any particular activity can or cannot be performed.
 Organizational rules have less flexibility and these are narrow in scope.
 Employees need to strictly follow these rules.
-Rules are followed on a day to day basis.
-These are made once but they can be updated by the management if they feel the need to do so.
+Rules are followed on a day-to-day basis.
+These are made once but the management can update them if they feel the need to do so.

 - Procedures- These are the steps that have to be followed in specific, repetitive situations.
-They outline the ways to adopt in any situation.
+They outline the ways to adapt to any situation.
 For example, companies have a grievance procedure to settle routine workplace disputes.
 So, whenever an employee has a complaint against another, he has to follow a certain way to register his complaint.

 3) Contingency plans

-These are the plan B’s to go for, when the implementation of plan A becomes difficult or impossible.
-Alternative courses of actions are taken in such situations where unforeseen events unfold and the plan A fails.
+These are the plan B’s to go for when the implementation of plan A becomes difficult or impossible.
+Alternative courses of action are taken in such situations where unforeseen events unfold and plan A fails.
 Contingency plans have to be always there when the manager is planning the organizational strategies.
-Unexpected situations like economical changes, weather changes or sudden changes in the production or distribution phases can result in failure of the actual plan.
+Unexpected situations like economical changes, weather changes, or sudden changes in the production or distribution phases can result in the failure of the actual plan.
 Hence, a contingency plan saves a manager from the non-fulfillment of the goals.

 This phase involves consideration of all types of resources including human resources, financial resources, information resources, and physical resources.
 Hence, the organizing function of management deals with putting the organizational resources into place and implementing the ideas already carved in the planning phase.

 The implementation of policies and plans requires a formal system that directs and connects the people of the company.
-The organizing phase deals with this requirement by establishing an organization structure.
+The organizing phase deals with this requirement by establishing an organizational structure.
 Organizational structure is a formal structure demonstrating the positions, job responsibilities, and reporting lines within the organization by clarifying the nature of interpersonal relationships.
-The diagrammatic presentation of this organization structure is called the organization chart.
-Below is an example of the organization structure of a bank:
+The Organization Chart is the “diagrammatic presentation of this organization structure”.
+Below is an example of the organizational structure of a bank:

-The organizing function of management deals with defining hierarchy as the prime requirement.
+The organizing function among the 4 basic functions of management deals with defining hierarchy as the prime requirement.
 Hierarchy is the vertical part of the organization structure that defines the reporting lines and assignment of tasks.
 So, it defines who reports to whom and who has the authority to assign tasks to others.

-In the above example of the organization structure of the bank, the vertical chains of command show the hierarchy of the bank in which a sales manager is reporting to regional head sales, the regional head sales is reporting to general manager sales and in this way reporting line is continuing in the upward direction.
+In the above example of the organizational structure of the bank, the vertical chains of the command show the hierarchy of the bank in which a sales manager is reporting to the regional head of sales, the regional head of sales is reporting to the general manager of sales, and in this way, reporting line is continuing in the upward direction.
 Finally, the president is sitting at the top of the hierarchy.

 Delegation of authority

 The lower levels have to report to the people above and the people at the top assign responsibilities, goals, and tasks to the ones below.
-This assignment of tasks and responsibilities is called delegation which is accompanied with the authority that comes with a position.
-People at higher positions have more authority and people at lower positions have less authority.
+This assignment of tasks and responsibilities is called delegation which is accompanied by the authority that comes with a position.
+People in higher positions have more authority and people in lower positions have less authority.

-Authority involves freedom of decision making and getting the work done from the people at lower levels.
-In this regard, an important theory for the managers to remember is the theory of acceptance of authority which states that “authority can be exercised well only if the lower-level employees accept it to be exercised by the manager”.
-Hence, it is an important tip for the managers to develop good interpersonal relationships with their subordinates.
-This certainly helps in effectively exercising the authority and accomplishment of goals.
-A democratic manager having good relationships with his employees is more likely to get the tasks completed than the one who is dictatorial.
+Authority involves freedom of decision-making and getting the work done by the people at lower levels.
+In this regard, an important theory for managers to remember is the theory of acceptance of authority which states that “authority can be exercised well only if the lower-level employees accept it to be exercised by the manager”.
+Hence, it is an important tip for managers to develop good interpersonal relationships with their subordinates.
+This certainly helps in effectively exercising authority and accomplishing goals.
+A democratic manager having good relationships with his employees is more likely to get the tasks completed than one who is dictatorial.